cableguard/cgtun/README.md

 You will need to give the executable the `CAP_NET_ADMIN` capability using: `sudo setcap cap_net_admin+epi cableguard`. sudo is not needed.

-#### macOS

-The behaviour is similar to that of [wireguard-go](https://git.zx2c4.com/wireguard-go/about/).
-Specifically the interface name must be `utun[0-9]+` for an explicit interface name or `utun` to have the kernel select the lowest available.
-If you choose `utun` as the interface name, and the environment variable `WG_TUN_NAME_FILE` is defined, then the actual name of the interface chosen by the kernel is written to the file specified by that variable.

----

 #### FFI bindings